Anorexia: What You Should Know

-In other words the restricting escalates out of control.
-This is because the “solution” is based upon an incorrect assumption, i.e. I can restrict my calories indefinitely and not die.
+In other words the restricting escalates out of control based upon the assumption, which is incorrect, i.e. I can continue to lose weight and not die.

-A new underlying assumption would take into consideration that the body must have fuel to function and that survival is more important than relentlessly losing weight.
-It would sound like: I cannot continue to restrict all calories or I will die.
+A new underlying assumption would take into consideration the fact that the body must have fuel to function and that survival is more important than relentlessly losing weight.
+It would sound like: I cannot continue to lose weight without risking death.

 This is known as reframing the problem.
 When the new assumption is applied, restricting all food intake in order to continue losing weight is no longer an option.

 Note, however, that if the new underlying assumption only goes as far as survival, (and not as far as attaining good health) the individual will now eat only enough to maintain his or her weight at a level sufficient to sustain life, and not enough to gain the additional weight needed for good health.

 This happens a lot and it causes problems for the novice therapist as well as for the family, who have different definitions (underlying assumptions) of “recovery.”
 If the therapist assumes “recovery” means achieving a normal weight, and the patient assumes that “recovery” means achieving only enough weight to survive, the two could be 20 or 30 pounds apart, and light years away from solving the problem together.

 When I am coaching other therapists, this is one of the most common scenarios.
 If the underlying assumptions of the therapist and the patient differ, they can seriously disrupt the therapeutic relationship, sometimes to the point of no return.